KAI1179/IE-FT/README.md

 # Divide-and-Conquer-Grouping-Distillation
-This is the personal implementation of IE-FT code. reference resources is [here](https://github.com/aliyun/Revisiting-Knowledge-Distillation-an-Inheritance-and-Exploration-Framework)
+This is the personal implementation of IE-FT code.
+Reference resources is [here](https://github.com/aliyun/Revisiting-Knowledge-Distillation-an-Inheritance-and-Exploration-Framework)

 ## Requirements